-If you pay the HST on an expense and you are entitled to claim an ITC for the amount of that tax, you recover the provincial part of the HST by claiming the ITC.
-This means that the provincial part does not represent a cost to you and you do not need to include it in your selling price to recover it.
+Remember that the HST rate in British Columbia is 12% (5% federal part and 7% provincial part).
+In Nova Scotia, the HST rate is 15% (5% federal part and 10% provincial part).
+In the remaining participating provinces, the HST rate is 13% (5% federal part and 8% provincial part).
+If you pay the HST on an expense and you are entitled to claim an ITC for the amount of that tax, you recover the 7%, 8%, or 10% provincial part of the HST by claiming the ITC.
+This means that the 7%, 8%, or 10% provincial part does not represent a cost to you and you do not need to include it in your selling price to recover it.
 In some cases, the provincial part of the HST may be a cost to you if you are required to recapture an ITC under the British Columbia and Ontario temporary recapture rules.
-There are also temporary recapture rules for Prince Edward Island.
-For more information, see Info Sheet GI-100, Harmonized Sales Tax: Builders and Recaptured Input Tax Credits, and GST/HST Technical Information Bulletin B-104, Harmonized Sales Tax - Temporary Recapture of Input Tax Credits in Ontario and British Columbia.
+For more information, see Info Sheet GI-100, Harmonized Sales Tax: Builders and Recaptured Input Tax Credits, and Guide RC4022, General Information for GST/HST Registrants.

 A structural steel contractor is a GST/HST registrant located in Manitoba.
 The contractor enters into a contract to supply and install structural steel for a building project.
 For PST purposes, the value of the fabricated steel the contractor buys is \$80,000.
 The PST rate is 7%.
-The structural steel contractor pays \$5,600 in PST (\$80,000 × 7%).
+The structural steel contractor pays \$5,600 in PST (\$80,000 \times 7%).
 The PST is not recoverable and the contractor includes this amount in the contract-selling price to the customer.
 The contractor also had to pay the GST on its purchase of the fabricated steel; however, because the contractor is entitled to recover the amount of that GST by claiming an ITC, the contractor does not include this amount in the contract selling price it charges its customer.